Philippines AirAsia

-Philippines AirAsia, Inc. is a low-cost airline based at Ninoy Aquino International Airport in Metro Manila in the Philippines.
-The airline is the Philippine affiliate of AirAsia, a low-cost airline based in Malaysia.
+Philippines AirAsia, Inc. is a Philippine low-cost airline based at Ninoy Aquino International Airport in Pasay, Metro Manila.
+The airline is the Philippine affiliate of the Malaysian AirAsia.
 The airline started as a joint venture among three Filipino investors and AirAsia Investments Ltd. (later AirAsia Aviation Limited), a subsidiary of AirAsia Berhad.

 History

 AirAsia Philippines was formally launched on 16 December 2010.
 On 15 August 2011, AirAsia Philippines took delivery of its first brand-new Airbus A320 aircraft.
 The airline planned to start operations by 2011 but was delayed due to the long duration of processing the new requirements instituted in 2008.

-On 7 February 2012, the airline received its air operator certificate.
-The airline commenced operations on 28 March 2012 by launching flights from its base at Clark International Airport to Kalibo and Davao City.
+On 7 February 2012, the airline received its air operator's certificate (AOC).
+The airline commenced operations on 28 March by launching flights from its base at Clark International Airport to Kalibo and Davao City.
 It partnered with Victory Liner, one of the largest provincial bus companies operating in the Philippines, to provide free shuttle service for inbound and outbound passengers of Clark International Airport.
 Within that year, in addition to its first two destinations, AirAsia Philippines launched flights to Puerto Princesa, Kuala Lumpur, Hong Kong, Singapore, and Taipei.

 On 11 March 2013, an agreement was made between AirAsia Philippines to swap shares with Philippine-based airline Zest Airways.
 Zest Airways received a mix of $16 million cash and a 13% share in AirAsia Philippines, while AirAsia Philippines now owns 85% of Zest Airways, with 49% of its voting rights.
-The deal closed on 10 May 2013.
-The agreement also gives AirAsia Philippines access to Ninoy Aquino International Airport, allowing further growth of its route network.
-By October 2013, AirAsia Philippines closed its clark hub and moved its operations to its new Manila hub.
+The deal closed on 10 May 2013, and Zest Airways was rebranded AirAsia Zest.
+The agreement also gave AirAsia Philippines access to Ninoy Aquino International Airport, allowing further growth of its route network.
+By October 2013, AirAsia Philippines closed its Clark base to reduce further losses, and moved its operations to NAIA, initially at Terminal 4.
+It later moved its international flights to Terminal 3 by 2014.
+After two years of operating under separate brands, the two airlines merged to a single AOC in September 2015, with the AirAsia Zest brand being retired in December.

-In 2015, AirAsia Zest merged with AirAsia Philippines.
-Following the merger, the newly consolidated airline was renamed as Philippines AirAsia.
-It operated under the former AirAsia Zest air operator's certificate, resulting in the airline's IATA code change from PQ to Z2, while the ICAO code remained unchanged.
-Its expansion continued by adding more destinations, reopening its Clark hub in March 2017, and the launch of more secondary bases in the Philippines.
+It continued its domestic and international expansion; in March 2017, the airline launched flights to Caticlan — the closest airport to Boracay, and reopened its Clark base.
+In October 2017, it began flying to Iloilo — a destination once served by AirAsia Zest, and started flying to Ho Chi Minh City in November.
+The following year, it opened a base in Cagayan de Oro.

+On 1 July 2019, Philippines AirAsia launched its first flights to Japan, starting with Osaka.
+On 27 October, it started flying to Bacolod — another former AirAsia Zest destination — and was one of the highlights of that year's MassKara Festival.